Esther Williams: 1940s

 Three weeks after Williams signed her contract, George Sidney directed her first screen test.
 According to Williams's autobiography, the studio used this test to get Lana Turner back in line with the terms of her contract and as punishment for Turner's having eloped with Artie Shaw.
 Williams screen tested with the leading man, Clark Gable, for the film Somewhere I'll Find You.
 However, when Turner divorced Shaw after four months of marriage, she rejoined the film.
 Following several short subject films, Williams appeared as Sheila Brooks in Andy Hardy's Double Life.
-Sheila was a coed with whom Andy falls in love.
+Sheila was a student with whom Andy falls in love.
 Next was a small part in the film A Guy Named Joe, starring Spencer Tracy and Irene Dunne.
 It was here she first worked with Van Johnson, with whom she would partner in five films.

 Bathing Beauty, previously titled Mr. Coed, starred Red Skelton as a man who enrolls in a women's college to win back his swimming instructor fiancée, played by Williams.
 This was her first Technicolor musical.
 The studio changed the title of the film to showcase Williams.
 Almost all of the film's posters featured Williams in a bathing suit, though the swimming sequences make up a small portion of the film.
 Her date to the premiere at the Astor Theater in New York City was future husband Ben Gage.
 For the event, MGM publicity set up a six-story-tall billboard of Williams diving into Times Square with a large sign that said "Come on in!
 The story's fine!"

 Williams appeared in the film Ziegfeld Follies as herself.
 This was followed by the musical Thrill of a Romance.
 Van Johnson co-starred as a decorated war veteran who falls in love with Williams while on her honeymoon.
 Thrill of a Romance was the 8th highest-grossing film of 1945.
-Williams had to help Johnson swim, and she placed her hand under his back to keep him afloat.
-The studio's publicity department tried to put the two together in public as much as possible in the hopes of encouraging a romance, even though Williams was involved with Gage at the time.
-When asked why they didn't date, Johnson replied, "because I'm afraid she can't get her webbed feet into a pair of evening sandals."
+The studio's publicity department tried to put the two together in public as much as possible in the hopes of encouraging a romance, even though Williams was involved with Ben Gage at the time.
+When asked why they did not date, Johnson replied, "because I'm afraid she can't get her webbed feet into a pair of evening sandals."